I'VE GOT THIS CRAZY FEELING

 [EH] You don’t see yourself as a bridge between the two eras.
 I think a lot of people see Born Against like that.

+[SM] No. That’s fine.
+I just don’t agree with it.
 I think Black Flag is great.
 And we were no Black Flag.

 There was some weirdness there with the Radio Silence guys because I declined an interview.
 It’s a very well done book, don’t get me wrong.
 But at the end of the day, you should not have a photo of 1981 Henry Rollins next to a picture of Token Entry.
 That’s nutty talk.
 That’s not real.